jandoant/shoppinglist/README.md

 * write the name of a List to DB via `AddListDialog`
 * changed icons of `FAB`s
 * added titles to the Dialogs

+### v02 - read data from and write data to Firebase
+* in AddListDialog: creates or edits name of one List
+* in ShoppingListFragment: shows that very ListName in a single TextField